HOKA Tracer 2 Review: Current Lightweight Trainer Alternatives

 Protection

-It’s actually quite surprising that the Tracer 2 protects wearers so well from impact forces.
+It’s actually quite surprising that the Tracer 2 protects runners from impact from impact forces.
 It doesn’t have the chunky midsole of other Hoka brand shoes and is a lot lighter as well.
 It’s easy to assume that the shoe is a minimally padded option, but it’s definitely not.
 The midsole cushion is deceivingly absorbent making the shoe a great choice for runners wanting something speedy who don’t want to sacrifice overall protection.
 The PROLite cushioning is lightweight but delivers a great deal of shock absorption which reviewers really appreciated.

 Responsiveness

 The Hoka One One Tracer 2 isn’t just lightweight, it’s also quite responsive.
-Reviewers were impressed at the shoe’s ability to provide rebound and deliver a decent amount of ground-feel.
+Legacy review notes were positive at the shoe’s ability to provide rebound and deliver a decent amount of ground-feel.
 If you’re at all familiar with Hoka, you’ll probably be aware that most of their shoes feature chunky midsoles.
 They deliver excellent cushioning but good ground-feel is tough to achieve with so much padding between the outsole and upper.
 The Hoka One One Tracer 2’s cushioning is a lot thinner.
 There’s a fair bit if shock absorption there but responsiveness is never sacrificed.

 Support